How to Decorate a Balcony With Plants (My Mini Garden Blueprint for Small Spaces)

 - containers that drip onto neighbors

-- top heavy planters on the rail edge
+- top-heavy planters on the rail edge

 Every pot gets a drip tray.
 Even the “temporary” ones.
 I learned that the hard way.